 For the time being life has returned, more or less, to normal.
 A qualified normal, because I am not exactly the same person as before.
 The vector sum of neural interactions that makes me, me, has been altered, perhaps irreversibly.
-Though mostly recovered, my memory and thinking have clearly been affected.
+Though mostly recovered, my thinking has clearly been affected.
+My memory, once golden, has faded to a dull bronze.
 The physical symptoms, though greatly abated, have not yet gone entirely away.
 Every once in awhile I catch a faint echo of the scary sensory strangeness.

 I am alright with it though, because these things are useful reminders that I am indeed mortal, and can no longer simply take good health for granted.
 Providence was kind enough to grant me a warning and I have heeded it, gratefully.
 You do not need to tell me twice.